Wire-Network/wire-docs/docs/guides/how-to-submit-a-transaction.md

 ### Create the transaction as JSON snippet

-You can create the JSON defining the transaction in 2 ways:
+You can create the JSON defining the transaction in two ways:

 * Create a JSON snippet which contains a valid transaction and uses hex format for `data` field.